A Note on Counting Lattice Points in Bounded Domains: Introduction

 As this is a short note, the presentation will be fairly sparse.
 We begin by constructing an explicit formula for counting prime powers up to a cut-off $x$.
-If we want to count all integers, it is clear that the prime-power counting function will have to be generalized to prime-power $k$-tuples.
-Counting prime $k$-tuples has been studied in \cite{LA2}.
+In order to count all integers, it is clear that the prime-power counting function will have to be generalized to prime-power $k$-tuples.
+Counting \emph{admissible} prime-power $k$-tuples was studied in \cite{LA2}.
 Both exact and explicit formulae were developed.
-We use these to construct explicit formulae for counting prime-power $k$-tuples.
-Without the $k$-tuple zeta zeros, we can't reduce the explicit formulae to sums of residues.
+Here we use these to construct explicit formulae for counting prime-power $k$-tuples --- admissible or otherwise.
+Unfortunately, without the $k$-tuple zeta zeros, we can't reduce the explicit formulae to sums of residues.
 Nevertheless, the explicit formulae can be used to formally count lattice points in well-behaved bounded domains in $\R^n$.
 As an example we count the number of lattice points contained in the circle $S^1$ of radius $R$ and posit the error goes like $O(R^{1/2+\epsilon})$ if the $k$-tuple zeta zeros abide by the RH.